fzipi/jis-talk/PITCHME.md

 Note:

-“Adopt an immutable infrastructure mindset.“ Teams should work towards a place where all the infrastructure is only updated by the tools.
+"Adopt an immutable infrastructure mindset."
+Teams should work towards a place where all the infrastructure is only updated by the tools.
 This is a sign that the team is maturing, and it provides a more secure way to maintain applications, according to Head.

 ---?image=assets/img/preguntas.png&size=50% 100%